Sunday 23rd May, 11.30am, St James' Benwell

 Elected annually at the APCM.
 They are Bishop's officers, meaning that they are appointed by the Bishop to be responsible for the day-to-day running of a parish along with the parish priest.
 It is a demanding voluntary role as they have a duty to represent the views of the congregation and care for our buildings and their contents.

-Watch this space!
-We will upload reports on what has been happening in the parish over the last year, from what's going on in the community to our finances.
+Our report on what has been happening in the parish over the last year, from what's going on in the community to our finances.

 Join the Electoral Roll